aosabook/500lines/contingent/chapter.rst

 Imagine that we want to automate the rebuilding of a static web site when any of its source files change.
-Contingent offers to let us get started by instantiating a ``Graph`` object that will remember which outputs depend on which inputs.
+Contingent offers to let us get started by instantiating a ``Graph`` object that will remember which outputs are consequences of which inputs.

 >>> from contingent.graphlib import Graph
 >>> g = Graph()